Hello everyone!

 apt update

-The method with signed-by is the current and recommended way to add external repositories in Debian/Ubuntu.
-The old apt-key add has been marked as obsolete (deprecated) and will be removed in future APT versions.
+The signed-by method is the current and recommended way to add external repositories on Debian/Ubuntu.
+The old apt-key add has been marked as deprecated and will be removed in future versions of APT.

 Now install PHP 8.5 and the necessary extensions: